Friday, May 15, 2026

 For early-stage designers, class projects can be a way to show growth over time.
 They can highlight the progression of your design knowledge, from simpler concepts to more complex and refined work.
 This demonstrates to potential clients or employers that you are continually improving your skills and adapting to new design trends or tools.

 You can use these projects to show how your skills have evolved over time and how you are learning new techniques or refining existing ones.
-It can be a great way to prove your dedication to becoming a better designer.
+It can be a great way to prove your dedication to becoming a better designer, especially when building a graphic design portfolio with no experience.

 3. Fills Gaps in Your Portfolio